burgshrimps/dicast/README.md

 cur | Use this flag to change the labels of variants from manual curation, if they were falsely labelled  | Yes

 **Parameters:** `params/params_train.json` \
-- Cohort Name:
+- Cohort Name: Describes a group of samples whose file struture is the same
-  - Samples:
+  - Samples: List of samples from this cohort to use for training
+  - Reference: Name of the reference genome
+  - Variant Features: Output of dicast prepare